All alternatives

 Common questions

-- Yes.
+Yes.
 Every room is private by default.
-The facilitator shares a link with their team, no public lobby, no strangers joining.
+The facilitator shares a link with their team, and there is no public lobby for strangers to join.

-- Yes.
-We wrote the prompt list for office meetings.
-There is no user-generated prompt pool to police.
+Yes.
+We wrote the prompt list for office meetings and there is no user-generated prompt pool to police.
+The bar is whether a prompt would land badly with a new hire on day one.

-- About 10 minutes for a team of 6 to 10.
-Each player adds one drawing and one description, so the total time scales linearly with the team size.
+About 10 minutes for a team of 6 to 10.
+Each player adds one drawing and one description, so total time scales with team size.

-- Yes.
+Yes.
 The drawing canvas works on touch devices.
-We tested it on iPhones, Android, and iPads.
+We tested it on iPhones, Android phones, and iPads.

 Where these tend to fit